The True Meaning and History of Astrology

 The Genders

-The masculine signs, also referred to as positive or extroverted signs, are the three air and three fire signs.
-In zodiac order, these are: Aries, Gemini, Leo, Libra, Sagittarius, Aquarius.
-These signs are associated with boldness, externally focused, and action-oriented.
-They’re believed to interact with the world in a more straight-forward and assertive manner.
+The masculine signs, also referred to as positive or extroverted signs, are the three air signs (Gemini, Libra, Aquarius), and the three fire signs (Aries, Leo, Sagittarius).
+These signs are associated with boldness.
+They’re externally focused and action-oriented.
+They’re believed to interact with the world in a more straight-forward, assertive way.

-The feminine signs, also known as negative or introverted signs, are the three earth and three water signs.
-In zodiac order, these are: Taurus, Cancer, Virgo, Scorpio, Capricorn, and the last sign of the zodiac system, Pisces.
+The feminine signs, also known as negative or introverted signs, are the three earth signs (Taurus, Virgo, Capricorn), and three water signs (Cancer, Scorpio, and the last sign in the zodiac system, Pisces).
 The feminine signs are typically characterized as introspective, receptive, empathetic, creative, and sensitive.
-They are often described as more internally focused, reflective, and responsive to their surroundings.
+They’re more internally focused, reflective, and responsive to their surroundings.

-Please do bear in mind that these astrological gender classifications don’t imply that certain genders should identify with certain zodiac signs.
-Astrology suggests that all individuals embody aspects of both masculine and feminine energies, regardless of gender.
-These terms are more related to the traits and characteristics traditionally that are ascribed to each group.
+Please bear in mind that these astrological gender classifications don’t imply that certain signs should identify with certain genders.
+Astrology suggests that all individuals embody aspects of both masculine and feminine energies, regardless of their gender.
+These terms are more related to the traits and characteristics traditionally ascribed to each group.

 The Modalities (or Qualities)